Media and Film Studies

 Both Media and Film Studies are exciting, relevant and enjoyable subjects that provide students with opportunities to study a variety of media texts and industries, and to follow their own interests.
 Students will create original, imaginative media products using digital technologies.
 The multi-disciplinary approach in both subjects includes elements of English, History, IT, Sociology, Politics, Business Studies, Art, Psychology and Graphics.
 These transferrable skills prepare media students for a large number of educational and career pathways, both inside and outside of the vast media industries.

-Research and planning for the final exam topic is carried out in the last term of Year 11.
-The exam topic changes every year, and previous topics have included Sitcoms, The Music Press, Tabloid Newspapers, Action Adventure Films, and The Marketing of Computer Games.
+The exam topic changes every year, and previous topics have included Sitcoms, Music Videos, Advertising, Tabloid and Broadsheet Newspapers, Action Films, and The Marketing of Computer Games.

 Film is arguably the dominant and most culturally significant art form of the last century.
 Film Studies is an academic qualification that seriously examines films, filmmakers and industries in their social contexts.
 You will learn the language of film and analyse film sequences using appropriate terminology and key theorists.
 You will look at the history of film from the early days of silent cinema to more contemporary Hollywood, British and World cinema.
 You will investigate different film industries and marketing techniques as well as looking at a selection of films in detail to analyse their cultural significance.
 You will have the opportunity to present your own original film ideas.

 Media and film are among the fastest growing areas in higher education.
 There are a wide range of courses ranging from the theoretical to the practical.
 Popular courses include Film Studies, Media Studies, Communications, Cultural Studies, American Studies, Film or Media Production, Editing, Publicity and Marketing, Journalism, Animation, Computer Game Design and Web Design.